-In this course, students will explore the understanding and management of human behavior in organizations through an assessment of the principles, policies, and practices related to procurement, development, maintenance, and, utilization of human resources.
-Students will be guided to evaluate the need to integrate employee and organizational goals, and to address the intercultural and international aspects of human resource management.
+In this course, students will explore the nature and management of human behavior in organizations through an assessment of the principles, policies, and practices related to procurement, development, maintenance, and utilization of this resource.
+Students will evaluate the need to integrate employee and organizational goals, including intercultural and international aspects of human resource management for diverse populations in the workforce.